oneoffcoder/lasso-bbn/README.md

-# lasso-bbn
+# LASSO BBN

-Learning Bayesian Belief Networks with LASSO.
+Learning Bayesian Belief Networks (BBNs) with LASSO.
 Example code is as below.

 ```python
 import pandas as pd